VictorHarri-Chal/R-Type/README.md

 The dependencies are ![CMake](https://cmake.org/) and ![SFML](https://www.sfml-dev.org/index-fr.php)

 # :video_game:  How to play
-Depending on your setup :
+Depending on your setup : (look to the settings in game)

   - No mouse -> Move with the ```PAD``` and shoot with ```SPACE```